Pest control hub

 What does it look like?

-Smelly shrub (<2m) with erect, hairless stems that become woody.
+Smelly shrub (up to 2m) with erect, hairless stems that become woody.
 Leaves (4-15 x 2-7 cm) are hairless and smell strongly when bruised.
-Orange, scentless, tubular flowers (20-25 mm) with petal margins bent backwards appear Nov-July and are followed by clusters of white berries (15 x 20 mm).
+Orange, scentless, tubular flowers (20-25 mm) with petal margins bent backwards appear November-July and are followed by clusters of white berries (15 x 20 mm).

 Why is it a problem?

-Moderate to high shade tolerance.
-Grows in fertile soils, damp, hot or cold.
+Moderate to high shade tolerance, Orange centrum grows in fertile soils, damp and hot or cold conditions.
 Forms dense, shady masses, and produces many long-lived and widely-dispersed seeds.
-Poisonous, not grazed.
+Poisonous and not grazed.

 Forms dense stands in forest understory, preventing native species from establishing.
 Poisonous berries and rotting vegetation may affect native fauna.